natelindev/vsc-memer/README.md

 - ascii charters based meme templates, can be directly insert into your code as comments
 - supports any language with any comment style
-- 30 meme templates to choose from, more in the future
+- 30+ meme templates to choose from
 - `shift+alt+m` to insert a random meme

 ## Requirements